codespaces-contrib/save-june/README.md

 ## How the dev container setup works

-The basics here is the same as [current state + features](https://github.com/codespaces-contrib/save-june/tree/with-features#how-the-dev-container-setup-works), so this README will not go over them in detail, but rather what this solves.
+The basics here is the same as [current state + features](https://github.com/codespaces-contrib/save-june/tree/with-features#how-the-dev-container-setup-works), so this README will not go over them in detail, but rather what this branch adds.

 A key problem with the current state + features model is how brittle getting features to work would be.
 There is a `runServices` in devcontainer.json that was mandatory **mandatory**, and could break the moment you added a dependency between the `web` and `worker` services in `docker-compose.yml`.